solanyn/tsw/README.md

-# A look at the lyrics of Taylor Swift
+# A Taylor Swift Study

 Does Taylor Swift always sing about the same thing?
 Do her songs always have the same motifs?